Dog Seizures: Common Factors & Prevention

 Some dog owners are unaware that dogs can suffer from seizures just like people do… but it’s true – and it’s a terrible thing to witness.

 When a dog has a seizure, they often drop to the floor and convulse as if paddling water.
-It’s a natural reaction for a dog owner to feel frightened and powerless when this happens, so it helps to understand what causes dog seizures and how best to handle this alarming situation.
+It’s a natural reaction for a dog owner to feel frightened and powerless when this happens.
+So it helps to understand what causes dog seizures and how best to handle this alarming situation.

-Risk factors and Causes:
+Risk Factors and Common Causes:

 There are many preventable causes of seizures in dogs, but it is important to know that studies have shown a genetic predisposition in certain breeds.
 These include: